mdevana/ObjectTracking_in_2D_camera_images/README.md

 ## Keypoint Descriptors
 Keypoint descriptor algorithms like BRISK, ORB, FREAK, AKAZE and SIFT are implemented in this project.
 However some descriptors work only with a specfic detector.
 In the combination availabe in this project, AKAZE descriptor can only work with keypoint detected by AKAZE detector.
 Similairy , ORB descriptor will not work with SIFT Keypoints.
 These restrictions are also coded in this project.
 The function calls to respective descriptor is made based on the string value des_type.

 A general function call is made in MidTermProject_Camera_Student.cpp by passing the keypoints detected, image, descriptor type to be used.
-The extracted descriptor and the time taken to execute the extraction process, is then returned back via descriptors and ctime_desextract.
+The extracted descriptor and the time taken to execute the extraction process, is then returned back via references to descriptors and ctime_desextract.
+The descriptor is then assigned to the last DataFrame
 ```
 descKeypoints((dataBuffer.end() - 1)->keypoints, (dataBuffer.end() - 1)->cameraImg, descriptors, descriptorType,ctime_desextract);

+(dataBuffer.end() - 1)->descriptors = descriptors;
 ```
 In the matching2D_Student.cpp, the function to select the right extractor and execution is coded.
 Finally , the descriptor and the execution time is passed back as reference.